TriedAngle/glucose/README.md

 -----

 <p align="center">
-  <strong> multipurpose math and physics crate </strong> for the rust programming language and planned python bindings.
+  <strong> multipurpose math and physics crate </strong> for the rust programming language with planned python bindings.
   implemented with the help of rust's new const
 </p>